 In connection with the proposed merger transaction (the "Merger") whereby MWB will merge into GBCI, each issued and outstanding share of MWB common stock (along with its associated rights) at the effective time of the Merger (other than (i) shares of holders of which are exercising appraisal rights pursuant to applicable law and (ii) shares held directly by or indirectly by the Bank other than shares held in a fiduciary capacity or in satisfaction of a debt previously contracted) shall be exchanged in a 100% stock transaction (the Merger "Consideration").
-The estimated value of the GBCI merger is \$23.75 per share of MWB common stock and preferred stock.
-With the , 1999 closing stock price for GBCI of \$, the estimated value is \$ per share.
+Each share of MWB common stock and preferred stock will receive 1.18 shares of GBCI common stock.
+With the 20 day average of the closing price of GBCI November 16, 1999 through December 14, 1999 of \$16.98, the estimated value is \$20.04 per share.

 Columbia Financial Advisors, Inc. ("CFAI") as a part of its investment banking services, is periodically engaged in the valuation of banks and advises the directors, officers and shareholders of both public and private banks and thrift institutions with respect to the fairness, from a financial point of view, of the consideration to be received in transactions such as that proposed by the Agreement.
 With particular regard to our qualifications for rendering an opinion as to the fairness, from a financial point of view, of the Consideration to be received by holders of the shares from GBCI pursuant to the Merger, CFAI has advised Idaho, Montana, Washington and Oregon community banks regarding fairness of capital transactions.
 MWB has agreed to pay CFAI a fee for this opinion letter.

-Board of Directors Mountain West Bank , 1999
+Board of Directors Mountain West Bank December 15, 1999